rossana87/Project_1/README.md

 ### Future Improvements

 * Make the game responsive.
-* Ideally, I would have liked a leader-board so that a player would have been able to see what their ultimate high score had been and where they ranked in the all-time list.
-Due to the time constraints I was unable to implement this feature.
 * Create more obstacles on the board to make the game slightly harder.

 ### Final Project